scipy-conference/scipy_proceedings/papers/cron_mckinney/gpustats.rst

 are now 2 years old ([JCGS]_).

-Another source of significant computation in statistical applications that we will address is that of generating draws from random variables.
+Another source of significant computation in statistical applications that we address is that of generating draws from random variables.
 In many algorithms (e.g. Bayesian Markov Chain Monte Carlo methods), large data sets may require generating thousands or millions of random variables from various probability distributions at each iteration of the algorithm.